 Urgent Care Coverage

 Yet again, these specific gold insurance plans are equally matched.
-Both Healthfirst and MVP Health Care both charge a post-deductible $60 co-pay for visit made to urgent care.
+Both Healthfirst and MVP Health Care both charge a post-deductible $60 co-pay for visits made to urgent care.

 Lab Test Coverage